 A cold wind blows as I walk along the legendary Cliffs of Moher.
-Ireland’s most famous landmark rises dramatically out of the ocean, waves crashing into rocks far below.
+The most famous natural landmark in Ireland rises dramatically out of the ocean, waves crashing into rocks far below.

-A favorite childhood movie of mine is the 80’s cult classic The Princess Bride, a crazy fairy tale adventure through the mythical kingdom of Florin.
+A favorite childhood movie of mine used the Cliffs of Moher as a backdrop.
+The 80’s cult classic The Princess Bride is a crazy fairy tale adventure through the mythical kingdom of Florin.

 In one scene, Princess Buttercup’s kidnappers are chased across the ocean by the Man in Black before they climb the steep “mile-high” Cliffs of Insanity.

-The Cliffs of Moher are located about 90 minutes south of Galway on Ireland’s west coast in County Clare.
-They’re part of a scenic driving route called the Wild Atlantic Way.
+The Cliffs of Moher are located on the West coast of Ireland near Liscannor village in County Clare.
+They’re about 90-minutes south of Galway or 3-hours from Dublin by car.
+The cliffs are the most famous stop on a scenic driving route called the Wild Atlantic Way.

-While technically the cliffs are Ireland’s most popular tourist attraction with one million visitors each year, at 5 miles long, there’s plenty of room to explore if you enjoy walking.
+While technically the cliffs are Ireland’s most popular tourist attraction with one million visitors each year, at 5-miles long, there’s plenty of room to explore them without too many people if you enjoy walking.

-The cliffs range in height from 390 feet to 702 feet tall, and are home to over 30,000 birds, including colonies of Atlantic Puffin that usually make an appearance in late March.
+The Cliffs of Moher range in height from 390 feet to 702 feet tall, and are home to over 30,000 birds, including colonies of Atlantic Puffin that usually make an appearance in late March.

-There are safety barriers to keep you from getting too close to the edge of the cliffs, but only up to a point.
-If you keep walking, eventually the barriers end.
+Safety barriers keep you from getting too close to the edge of the cliffs, but only up to a point.
+If you keep walking away from the the visitor’s center, eventually the barriers end.

 Some people risk standing or sitting right on the edge…